aimachieve/aimachieve/README.md

 <br />
 <br />

 Before talking about qualifications and professional abilities, I would like to introduce myself.

 Taking web development as a profession not only fulfills my pocket but also my heart, because it has been my passion since I was a teenager.
-I have a Bachelor's degree in Computer Science from Baylor University and coursework in e-commerce.
+I have a bachelor's degree in computer science and coursework in e-commerce.

-With over 8 years of development experience, I have solid knowledge of programming and graphic designing and my works are not only enchanting but also integrated with graphics, powerful logic and great insight.
+With over 8 years of development experience, I have solid knowledge of programming and graphic design, and my works are not only enchanting but also integrated with graphics, powerful logic, and great insight.

-I am also skillful in problem solving methods and acquainted with computer languages like React/Vue and Node.
-I have worked on 20+ React & Node projects and solved complex business problems, including e-commerce, real estate and online education.
+I am also skilled in problem-solving methods and acquainted with computer languages like React, Vue, and Node.
+I have worked on 20+ React & Node projects and solved complex business problems, including e-commerce, real estate, and online education.
 I have consistently saved costs while increasing profits exponentially.

-Furthermore, I jumped in blockchain world since 2019.
-Meanwhile, I built + 10 successful projects such as Dex/Defi, NFT Minting Dapp/Marketplace, Token(ERC-20, BEP-20) on EVM and Solana network.
+Furthermore, I have been in the blockchain world since 2019.
+Meanwhile, I built +10 successful projects such as Dex/Defi, NFT Minting Dapp/Marketplace, and Token (ERC-20, BEP-20) on the EVM and Solana networks.

 [CORE SKILLS]
 - React JS | Vue.js | Angular | Next JS | Typescript